 - Successfully represented father in a high profile international child custody dispute before both the New Hampshire Supreme Court and the United States Supreme Court (U.S. Nos.
 14-1053), prevailing before both courts.

 - Drafted an en banc petition to the Eleventh Circuit, representing three national medical organizations and six physicians in First Amendment challenge to Florida law that prevented doctors from speaking freely with patients about gun safety.

 - Represented individual in section 8 housing appeal before the Massachusetts Appeals Court.

 - Represented indenture trustee for first lien noteholders in the U.S. Bankruptcy Court for the District of Delaware and on appeal of the bankruptcy court’s approval of a settlement before the U.S. District Court for the District of Delaware, the Third Circuit, and the United States Supreme Court.

-- Trial counsel in two-week arbitration before JAMs involving contractual dispute over land contamination and clean-up recovery costs, including examination of expert witnesses.
+- Served as trial counsel in two-week arbitration before JAMs involving contractual dispute over land contamination and clean-up recovery costs, including examination of expert witnesses.

 - Represented Veolia Energy Boston, Inc. in bench trial before Massachusetts Appellate Tax Board involving property tax exemption, resulting in favorable order for client.

 - Represent individual defendant in insider trading claim brought by the SEC.

 - Represented underwriters in the successful dismissal of Securities Act claims in Tharp v.
 Acacia, No. 17-11504 (D. Mass.).

 - Represented TPG in federal securities litigation arising from its investment in a publicly-traded medical device company, securing complete dismissal of claims brought against the client.

 - Represented Western Asset Management Company in case brought under Section 36(b) of the Investment Company Act.